DATABASE DISPATCH

 THE BIAS BEHIND CORONAVIRUS TECH

 When Britain’s prime minister Boris Johnson was in hospital with the coronavirus, his colleagues declared Covid-19 the “great leveller”.
-Minister Michael Gove said: “The fact that both the prime minister and the health secretary have contracted the virus is a reminder that
+Minister Michael Gove said: “The fact that both the prime minister and the health secretary have contracted the virus is a reminder that the virus does not discriminate.”

 Just two months later, that statement has really not aged well.

 We now see from virus mortality rates that ethnic minorities and marginalised communities are disproportionately affected around the world.
-A UK report released this month found that people of Bangladeshi descent are as likely to die from the virus compared to white Brits.
+A UK report released this month found that people of Bangladeshi descent are twice as likely to die from the virus compared to white Brits.
 In Brazil, the mortality among Indigenous peoples is twice the rest of the wider population.
 As of April, African-Americans represented about one-third of the population in Louisiana but 70% of the state’s Covid-19 deaths.

 As well as exposing the socioeconomic disadvantage of these groups, the data is noteworthy for what it means for surveillance and the use of tech as part of the pandemic response.